raspberrypilearning/freecad-headphone-tidy/en/step_7.md

 --- /task ---

 --- task ---
-Then click the **Polar Pattern** tool.
+Then, click on the **Polar pattern tool** icon.

 ![PartDesign_PolarPattern.png](images/PartDesign_PolarPattern.png)
 --- /task ---

 --- task ---
-Change the occurances to `6`
+Change the **occurrences** to `6`.

 ![polar_pattern.png](images/polar_pattern.png)
 --- /task ---

 --- task ---
-One part of your headphone tidy is now complete.
-Repeate those steps for the second part.
+You have now completed one part of your headphone tidy.
+Repeat those steps for the second part.
 --- /task ---

 --- hints --- --- hint ---
-Here's a video showing the complete process of creating the cutouts.
+Here is a video that shows the complete process of creating the cut-outs.
 <video width="640" height="360" controls>
 <source src="images/cutouts.webm" type="video/webm">
-Your browser does not support WebM video, try FireFox or Chrome
+Your browser does not support WebM video — try Firefox or Chrome.
 </video>
 --- /hint --- --- /hints ---